 The University of Pennsylvania School of Dental Medicine has the unique honor of being the birthplace of modern endodontics with Dr. Louis Grossman, the father of modern endodontics, having established the Penn Dental Medicine endodontic program.

-The endodontic residency program is designed to provide postgraduate students with advanced training in endodontics, and upon its successful completion, students are eligible for the specialty Board of Endodontics.
+The endodontic residency program is designed to provide postgraduate students with advanced training in endodontics, and upon its successful completion, students are eligible for the Board of Endodontics.

-The highly respected research environment at Penn Dental Medicine and throughout the University of Pennsylvania provides a valuable opportunity for students applying to residency programs to combine their specialty training with advanced research and academic opportunities.
-To that end, Penn Dental Medicine offers a Master of Science in Oral Biology (MSOB) and a Doctor of Science in Dentistry (DScD) that can be earned concurrent with a specialty certificate, preparing students to successfully enter the field of academic dentistry while also becoming skilled clinicians in specialty care.
+The highly respected research environment at Penn Dental Medicine and throughout the University of Pennsylvania provides a valuable opportunity for students applying to residency programs to combine their training with advanced research and academic opportunities.
+To that end, Penn Dental Medicine offers a Master of Science in Oral Biology (MSOB) and a Doctor of Science in Dentistry (DScD) that can be earned concurrent with a certificate, preparing students to successfully enter the field of academic dentistry while also becoming skilled clinicians in care.
 Through the MSOB and DScD programs, students are encouraged to pursue their individual research interests with projects that can span the diverse disciplines and research labs within Penn Dental Medicine’s basic and clinical sciences and across the University.

 Students in the residency program are exposed to the many facets of modern clinical endodontics with an emphasis on the utilization of the microscope in all types of procedures, including emergency treatment, complex conservative treatment, microsurgery, pediatric endodontics, and the treatment of traumatic injuries to teeth.
 All residents must conduct and prepare an independent research project for presentation at the Annual Session of the American Association of Endodontists and for publication.

-In addition to the core basic science courses required for all postgraduate students, the endodontic department arranges further basic science courses related to the specialty.
+In addition to the core basic science courses required for all postgraduate students, the endodontic department arranges further basic science courses related to the program.
 Clinical seminars, planned reading seminars, and an extensive guest lecture series are also part of the educational experience.

 Academic Track: MSOB and certificate (3 years), DScD and certificate (5 years)